William C. Shiel Jr., MD, FACP, FACR

 Arthritis is frequently accompanied by joint pain.
 Joint pain is referred to as arthralgia.

 There are many types of arthritis (over 100 identified, and the number is growing).
-The types range from those related to wear and tear of cartilage (such as osteoarthritis) to those associated with inflammation resulting from an overactive immune system (such as rheumatoid arthritis).
+The types of arthritis range from those related to wear and tear of cartilage (such as osteoarthritis) to those associated with inflammation resulting from an overactive immune system (such as rheumatoid arthritis).
 Together, the many types of arthritis make up the most common chronic illness in the United States.

 The causes of arthritis depend on the form of arthritis.
 Causes include injury (leading to osteoarthritis), metabolic abnormalities (such as gout and pseudogout), hereditary factors, the direct and indirect effect of infections (bacterial and viral), and a misdirected immune system with autoimmunity (such as in rheumatoid arthritis and systemic lupus erythematosus).